How To Send Super Personalized Emails (That Prospects Actually Want To Read)

 Many people skip this step, and it’s silly.
-It’s like keeping a Chia Pet boxed up and expecting it to grow anyways.
-They jump right into asking for something, thinking that custom fields like Company Name are enough to win strangers over.
+It’s like keeping a plant boxed up and expecting it to grow anyways.
+You can’t jump right into asking for something and assume that custom fields like Company Name are enough to win strangers over.

 Those tactics don’t build trust, and they don’t get the reply.

 Below are six powerful ways to personalize your next email, backed by pyschology.
 Try them out and watch the trust (and your reply rates) grow.

 The quickest way to win someone over is to show how much you have in common.
 That’s because we tend to trust those who are similar to us.